okmanek/myNotes/README.md

-myNotes is my attempt to create terminal-based notes tool.
+myNotes is my attempt to create terminal-based notes-storing tool.
 I'll start with using aliases and simple python script.

 motto of myNotes is:
-"OSZCZĘDZAJ RAM GDZIEKOLWIEK JESTEŚ"
+"OSZCZĘDZAJ RAM GDZIEKOLWIEK JESTEŚ, DZIWKO"

 To make it work you need to add an alias:
 >alias note ~/note.py